intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 #### Proxy Settings Requirements

-Set `http_proxy`, `https_proxy` and `no_proxy` environment variables, if you are behind a proxy. `no_proxy` should include the following: `127.0.0.1` and `localhost.` Also docker should be configured to download images from the internet.
-Check [docker docker manual](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy).
+Set `http_proxy`, `https_proxy` and `no_proxy` environment variables, if you are behind a proxy. `no_proxy` should include the following: `127.0.0.1` and `localhost.`

-If any proxy issues occur during the build process, it is recommended that you configure a transparent proxy (for example, a Redsocks-based solution).
+If proxy issues occur during the build process, it is recommended that you configure a transparent proxy (for example, a Redsocks-based solution).

+**Note:** Docker* _should be_ configured to download images from the internet, follow: [official Docker instructions](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy) for more detials.

 #### Internet Connection

-To build the Nauta package, you need an internet connection so that you can untar the tarball, configure your proxy settings, DNS settings, and so on.
+To build the Nauta package, you _must have_ an internet connection so that you can untar the tarball, configure your proxy settings, DNS settings, and so on.

 #### Required Packages

 #### Ubuntu* 16.04 LTS or 18.04 LTS

-When building Nauta within these versions of Ubuntu (currently, the only validated build environments), the following packages must be installed first:
+When building Nauta within these versions of Ubuntu (currently, the only validated build environments), the following packages _must be_ installed first:

 - binutils
 - build-essential